VFPC/VFPC/README.md

 Available restrictions:
 - "destinations" - Array of strings.
 The object only applies to FPL with one of the given destination ICAOs.
 Partials are possible, ex.
 "ED"
 - "engine" - Either string or array of strings.
 The object only applies to AC with one of the given Engine Types.
 Options are "P" (piston), "T" (turboprop/turboshaft), "J" (jet) and "E" (electric), as defined by Euroscope
+- "navigation" - A string which contains the equipment codes which defines all allowed capabilities for the SID
 - "airways" - Array of strings.
 The object only applies to FPL if route contains any of the given airways

 Available options: